 Raised in the South with a love of Spanish moss, craftsman bungalows and front porches, I am Emily Hines, writer, dreamer and beer drinker.
-You can find me strolling down a century old city block snapping iPhone photos of colorful facades and searching for flea market treasures.
+You can find me strolling down a century old city block snapping photos of colorful facades and searching for flea market treasures.

 With my burly husband Ryan, I enjoy searching for edible mushrooms to escape the hum of the city.
 He proudly donned the beard and man bun way before it reached the masses – a critical point he’ll remind you of whenever he sees an Urban Outfitters.